aicwebtech/biblesupersearch_api/readme.txt

+Bible SuperSearch API
+Copyright (C) 2006-2019  Luke Mounsey

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License (GPL) along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

+This software is licensed for NON-COMMERCIAL use only.

+Commercial use will require a commercial license.
+Commercial use includes:

+* Putting the SOFTWARE behind a paywall
+* Charging others to access or use the SOFTWARE
+* Selling the SOFTWARE for any amount, whether by itself or bundled with other software
+* Incorporating into third party software which is NOT compatible with the GNU GPL (See https://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses)
+* Any other use which would violate the GNU GPL

+Please see full license at https://www.biblesupersearch.com/license/

+OVERVIEW
 Bible SuperSearch Webservice API built using the Laravel framework.
 This API, when combined with a UI, allows you to use Bible SuperSearch entirely on your website, not dependent on ours.